whatisnuclear/website/reactor_history.md

 After the HRE-2 troubles, the concept of a homogeneous thorium-based thermal breeder evolved.
 By 1960, the billion-dollar Aircraft Nuclear Propulsion program had produced vast technical data on high-temperature molten salts that can dissolve uranium and thorium at sufficient concentrations to operate a reactor.
-During the ANP, the Aircraft Reactor Experiment (ARE) was the first [molten-salt reactor (MSR)]({% link msr.md %}) to operate.
+During the ANP, the 2.5 MW [Aircraft Reactor Experiment (ARE)](https://en.wikipedia.org/wiki/Aircraft_Reactor_Experiment) was the first [molten-salt reactor (MSR)]({% link msr.md %}) to operate (crazily, it was sodium metal and molten salt-cooled with both circuits dumping heat via helium intermediates to water).
 Alvin Weinberg and the ORNL team turned their attention to molten-salt reactors for power.
 This culminated in the Molten Salt Reactor Experiment (MSRE), a 8 MWt experiment that ran very well.

 A follow-up demonstration reactor was planned (the Molten Salt Breeder Reactor), but like the organic reactor before it, **Milton Shaw** effectively pulled the plug